OriOri-CCP7/oriori/README.md

 4. [Credits](#credits)
 5. [Licence](#licence)

----
-2. How to Install and Run the Project
 ### How to Install and Run the Project ###

 Run the following essential seeds for the apps to run:

 ```bash
 python3 manage.py loaddata 001_Locations.json
 python3 manage.py loaddata 004_Products.json
 ```

 -Alternatively, you can open `runseed.sh` in the root directory and edit skipindices to omit some entry in the list, just DO NOT RUN it yet.

 For the above cases, at `skipindices`, remove `0` and `3` for the script to run `001_Locations.json` and `004_Products.json`:

 ```bash
 ./runseed.sh
 ```

 For linux user, be sure to run `chmod u+x runseed.sh` first.

 Beside `sh runseed.sh` and the above, you can try to run the `runseed.sh` by:-

 ```bash
 source runseed.sh
 ```

 OR

 ```bash
 bash runseed.sh
 ```

 ### .env ###
----

 #### .env at folder oriori ####
 - You also needed two `.env` file in the following location: